 sudo chmod -R 755 /var/www/example.com

-The first command sets the ownership of the directory to the Apache user and group, while the second command sets the appropriate permissions for the directory.
+The first command changes the directory ownership to the Apache user and group, and the second sets the necessary permissions.

 sudo nano /var/www/example.com/index.html